warped-pinball/origin/docs/API_SPEC.md

 # API Roadmap and Specification

-This document outlines a high-level plan for the Pinball Score Tracker API.
+This document outlines a high-level plan for the Origin API.
 It covers core features, suggested endpoints, database structure and authentication considerations.

 ## 1. Overview